TheTechRobo/Python_Text_Calculator/README.md

 Have you ever looked for a complete, simple calculator?
 Well here you go!

 This is a Python script named "Palc" I forked when I wanted to learn math in Python.
-There is almost no code left from the original (mainly because i've added and rewritten so much) but I'm still crediting the original developer - see [lewiswatson55's repo](https://github.com/lewiswatson55/Python_Text_Calculator/edit/master/README.md) for the original code.
+(UPDATE: And now that you can use it as a module it's even better!)
+There is almost no code left from the original (mainly because i've added and rewritten so much) but I'm still going to credit the original developer - see [lewiswatson55's repo](https://github.com/lewiswatson55/Python_Text_Calculator/edit/master/README.md) for the original code.

 Learning this has been very interesting and educational.